Teradata/stacki-wiki/Home.md

 5. Leave you to be productive, to focus on more interesting problems.

 With stacki, you cam make machines disposable.
-Everything is built from the ground up programmatically so recovering from disasters can means just rebuilding the infrastrucutre.
+Everything is built from the ground up programmatically so recovering from disasters can means just rebuilding the infrastructure.
 Our goal is to keep you off of your servers and away from the question "what state are my servers in?".

 And once stacki is done, you can augment it with your favorite configuration toolset - be it Salt, Chef, Puppet, CFEngine, or homegrown.

-## Origins<a name="license"></a>
+## Origins

 Long before devops and webscale we were building world class [supercomputers](http://www.sdsc.edu) made from simple Linux boxes.
 The hardware was cheap, but the complexity at scale killed us.